ajaxtherabbit/JavaScript-Password-Generator/README.md

 ## Features

-Updated HTML code indicating the semantic language used and comments relating to the reasons for each CSS element.
+JavaScript code being used to generate a secure password at random.

 ## How to Contribute